Morning, Tuesday, 10th March 2020

 Engagement with policy officials at this conference

 This Westminster Energy, Environment and Transport Forum conference has attracted strong interest from policymakers.
-It will be an opportunity for stakeholders to engage with officials who have reserved places representing: the BEIS; Cabinet Office; DfT; DIT; Government Internal Audit Agency; HMRC; NIC; Office of Rail and Road; The Planning Inspectorate and Transport Scotland.
+It will be an opportunity for stakeholders to engage with officials who have reserved places representing: BEIS; Cabinet Office; DfT; DIT; Government Internal Audit Agency; HMRC; NAO; NIC; Office of Rail and Road; The Planning Inspectorate and Transport Scotland.